Home Care Library

 Avoiding Common Plumbing Problems

-Clogged drains in your sinks and tubs are definitely a nuisance, and when they get bad, then can cause water to overflow and flood parts of your home.
+Clogged drains in your sinks and tubs are definitely a nuisance, and when they get bad, they can cause water to overflow and flood parts of your home.
 The best way to deal with clogged drains is to prevent them from happening in the first place.

 First, try to avoid putting things into your drains that tend to cause problems.
 A simple way is to add a strainer to your sink, tub or shower.
 It’s a lot easier to clean a strainer than it is to clear a clogged drain.
 Also, avoid putting fats, grease, cooking oil or coffee grounds down your drains, as these will tend to cause clogs to build up in your pipes (see types, costs, and reviews of: sink strainers; sink cleaning tools).